json-c/json-c/README.md

 Getting Help <a name="gettinghelp"></a>
 ------------

-If you have questions about using json-c, please start a thread on the our forums at: https://groups.google.com/forum/#!forum/json-c
+If you have questions about using json-c, please start a thread on our forums at: https://groups.google.com/forum/#!forum/json-c

 If you believe you've discovered a bug, report it at